(Disclosure: Some of the links below may be affiliate links)

 Finally, once you have a budget you will be in control of your finances.
 This helps you worry less about your finances.
-Once you got a budget and respect it, you’ll not worry that much about it.
+Once you got a budget and respect it, you will not worry that much about it.
 Once you get used to it, it is becoming automatic.

 How I budget

 Now that you know you need a budget, let’s see how I do my own.
 I work with a monthly amount.
 I defined several categories of spending.
 Each category has a monthly amount.
 What I do differently than most people is that the sum of the categories is always equal to my income.
 Currently my income is 5950 CHF per month and my categories are:

 - Apartment (1400 CHF): Rent, power bills, …